zhiweigu2000/Job-finding/Machine Learning.md

 2. Advantages

-- Clear visualization: The algorithm is simple to understand, interpret and visualize as the idea is mostly used in our daily lives.
+- Clear visualization: The algorithm is simple to understand, interpret and visualize as the idea is mostly used in our daily lives

-- Simple and easy to understand: Decision Tree looks like simple if-else statements which are very easy to understand.

-- Decision Tree can be used for both classification and regression problems.
+- Decision tree can be used for both classification and regression problems

-- Decision Tree can handle both continuous and categorical variables.
+- Decision tree can handle both continuous and categorical variables

-- No feature scaling required: No feature scaling (standardization and normalization) required in case of Decision Tree as it uses rule based approach instead of distance calculation.
+- No feature scaling required: No feature scaling (standardization and normalization) required in case of decision tree as it uses rule based approach instead of distance calculation.

-- Handles non-linear parameters efficiently: Non linear parameters don't affect the performance of a Decision Tree unlike curve based algorithms.
-So, if there is high non-linearity between the independent variables, Decision Trees may outperform as compared to other curve based algorithms.
+- Handles non-linear parameters efficiently: Non linear parameters don't affect the performance of a decision tree unlike curve based algorithms.
+So, if there is high non-linearity between the independent variables, decision trees may outperform as compared to other curve based algorithms.

-- Decision Tree can automatically handle missing values.
+- Decision tree can automatically handle missing values.

-- Decision Tree is usually robust to outliers and can handle them automatically.
+- Decision tree is usually robust to outliers and can handle them automatically.

-- Less Training Period: Training period is less as compared to Random Forest because it generates only one tree unlike forest of trees in the Random Forest
+- Less training period: Training period is less as compared to random forest because it generates only one tree unlike forest of trees in the Random Forest

 3. Disadvantages